 Expected deliverables

-A document of the training curriculum.
+Documents related to the training curriculum.
 The document will describe the syllabus, learning objective, materials, etc. The learners expected to be enabled to recall the capacity building through the document.

+Learning materials including ppt/case/exercise used in the training

-A brief report on training evaluation based on the consultants choices.
+A brief report on training evaluation.
 The report expected to provide analysis of the training curriculum and the participants responds and ability to the training provided.

 Consultant qualification